jpgmv1998/reproducible_paper_template/README.md

 Author: João Pedro Vieira

 Software: Focused on empirical projects that use mostly R for data manipulation.
-Tested using R version 4.0.2 and RStudio version 1.3.1073 (but may work on other versions) on Windows.
+Tested using R version 4.0.2 and RStudio version 1.4.1103 on Windows.

 Disclaimer: This project aims to incorporate reproducible workflows gathered from multiple sources based on the author's personal preferences, needs, and limitations.

 Feedbacks and suggestions are welcome to improve this project. :rocket:

+Ideas for implementation are stored on [Issues](https://github.com/jpgmv1998/reproducible_paper_template/issues).

 ## Features